NodeBE4/opinion/_posts/2022-08-01-EnclavedMicrostate.md

 I don’t believe that’s correct.
 The table says to subtract one ‘if firing ship has a Friction marker’, not that you subtract one *per* Friction marker.
 So while having Friction somewhat reduces firepower, it normally shouldn’t cancel it outright.

+EDIT: also to check, are you removing the total _number_ on the dice, or the total _passes_?
+I believe it should be the former.

 ### 656: [Why are some French/German/English names "Hungarianized", like King Lois becoming King Lajos in Hungarian?](https://old.reddit.com/r/AskHistorians/comments/wd3puv/why_are_some_frenchgermanenglish_names/), submitted on 2022-08-01 08:43:10+08:00.

 ----- __656.1__ -----2022-08-01 10:44:53+08:00: